Understand how liver works in health. Learn all about how to preserve your liver and what products are necessary for a healthy liver.

 The ACSM and ADA also claim that quality protein eaten after exercise will provide amino acids for building and repairing muscle tissue.

 Athletes should consume a mixed meal providing carbohydrates, protein and fat soon after an intense competition or training session.

 The importance of the liver for athletes

 A healthy liver is essential for optimal performance.
-Good liver function is necessary to burn fat, build muscle, and provide energy.
+Good liver function is necessary for burning fat, increasing muscle mass, and providing energy.

 The liver clears toxins and manages the processing of proteins and fats.
 A healthy liver burns fat and provides protein to build muscle.

 A weak liver, or a liver that is overwhelmed with toxins and stress will not be able to perform these tasks effectively.

 Eating a healthy diet, being aware of the amount of pills you ingest, and a few liver supplements of choice, can keep you strong, burn fat effectively, and keep your liver in good shape for years to come.

 Here are some steps every athlete can take to preserve the liver and keep it functioning properly:

 - Avoid alcohol and tobacco